PaulHosek/Bachelors_Thesis/README.md

 # Bachelors_Thesis

-For a copy or questions feel free message me on [LinkedIn](https://www.linkedin.com/in/paul-hosek-pja/)
+To receive a copy of the thesis or if you have any questions feel free message me on [LinkedIn](https://www.linkedin.com/in/paul-hosek-pja/)

 This is the code for my Bachelor's thesis.
 Here, I used maximum likelihood estimation to estimate an individual’s learning rate after a subset of learning.